dfarje/seclinux/content/posts/myrig.md

 ## Introduction

 I thought I would give a brief overview of my development/learning environment.
 Many of my wacky experiments are going to be done on a rig I built in 2022.
 In 2022, I was working as a cybersec consultant and decided to build a rig that would help me with what I was working on at the time.
 Mostly, I was going to be running many simultaneous VMs in complex topologies and running DDoS mitigation experiments on them.
-I required a lot of memory and decent CPU.
+I required a lot of memory and decent CPU, GPU was not a priority at the time so I didn't get an expensive GPU.

 ## The Hardware